sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 # Terms and Definitions

 This section describes terms that have been defined by other RFC's and defines new ones.
 The predefined terms will reference the RFC and where appropriate will be annotated with the specific context by which the term is used in SACM.
+Note that explanatory or informational augmentation to definitions are segregated from the definitions themselves.
+The definition for the term immediately follows the term on the same line, whereas expositional text is contained in subsequent paragraphs immediately following the definition.

 Assertion: